 The facility administrator shall provide access to religious services and/or religious counseling at least once each week.
 Attendance shall be voluntary.
+Staff should ensure they are actively expanding the opportunity for more faith based programs beyond that ones already being mostly availabe to youth.
 A youth shall be allowed to participate in an activity outside of their room if he/she elects not to participate in religious programs.